DarkDk123/Data-Structures-Algorithms/Java + DSA/Lec 27 - Recursion Level 1/Recursion_Basic.md

 2. recurFact.java  | Factorial using recursion
 3. recurFact.java  | Find Factorial Using recursion | also sum of nums from n to 1.
 4. sumDigit.java   | Find sum of digits of an Integer.
+5. productDigit.java | Find product of all digits of an Integer.